Evolution of networks with multiple junctions: Restarting the flow after a singular time

-\item The total length of the evolving network $\SS_t$ is non increasing and continuous for every $t\in(0,T')$.
-Hence, as a Brakke flow in the time interval $[0,T')$ it does not suffer of the phenomenon of ``sudden mass loss'' (see~\cite{brakke} and the recent work~\cite{kimton}).
+\begin{itemize} \item The total length of the evolving network $\SS_t$ is non increasing and continuous for every $t\in(0,T')$.
+Hence as a Brakke flow in the time interval $[0,T')$ it does not suffer from the phenomenon of ``sudden mass loss'' (see~\cite{brakke} and the recent work~\cite{kimton}). \item For every $x_0\in\R^2$ and $t_0\in(0,+\infty)$, the Gaussian density function $\Theta_{x_0,t_0}(t):[0,\min\{t_0,T'\})\to\R$ is still non-increasing.
+The same for the entropy of $\SS_t$, see formula~\eqref{entropydef}. \item The uniform bound on length ratios survives the ``restarting'' procedure with the same constant. \end{itemize}